cloudzombie/btcconverter/readme.md

 ##1.
 About statistics
 - Min, Max, Mean, Variance, Skewness and Kurtosis
+- Relative Strength Index - 5 or 14 days
 - Linear regression
+- Chi-squared & p-value
 - Time series (soon)
-- Chi-squared value & p-value

 All datas are collected from [Blockchain](https://blockchain.info).

-**Converter function does not work temporarily except JPY**
+**Converter function does not work temporarily.**

 **Warning : Please note that I won't be responsible for any loss, damages and troubles.**